AilvenLiu/AilvenLiu.github.io/_posts/2020-02-26-ML-SVM, Entropy, MaxEnt, and EM.md

 \tag{3.8}
 $$

 Each sample has a corresponding slack variables which is used to represent the degree of sample mismatching constraint eq.($3.2$).
 The current problem is still a quadratic problemming problem akin to eq.($1.4$).
-Constracting eq.($3.8$)'s Lagrange function as:
+Constructing eq.($3.8$)'s Lagrange function as:
 $$
 \begin{aligned}
 \mathcal L(w, b, \alpha, \xi, \mu) = &\frac12 \parallel w\parallel^2 + C\sum_{i=1}^m\xi_i \\